gerixx/jcodeddi/README.md

 # Coded Dependency Injection

-Use plain Java code for dependency injection.
-No reflection and no annotation processing needed.
+Use plain Java 8+ code for dependency injection.
+No reflection, no annotation processing needed and no 3rd party dependencies.

 For example A depends on B and C: